-Michael Beck was born on October 2, 1954 in Lewiston, Pennsylvania.
+Michael Beck was born on October 2, 1954 in Lewistown, Pennsylvania.
 He graduated from the U.S. Naval Academy as an ensign in 1977.
-Beck took classes at Johns Hopkins University and Harvard University, and earned a Master’s degree in National Security Strategy from the National War College, which is part of the National Defense University in Washington, D.C.
+Beck took classes at Johns Hopkins University and Harvard University, and earned a Master’s degree in national security strategy from the National War College, which is part of the National Defense University in Washington, D.C.
 For nearly a decade, Beck held positions of increasing responsibility during shore and sea tours.
 Beck served as a navigator and anti-submarine warfare officer aboard the destroyer USS Dahlgren.
 On June 8, 1979, he was promoted to lieutenant junior grade.
 Beck was selected for an exchange program with the British Royal Navy and served two years at the Royal Navy School of Maritime Operations in Southwick, England.
 On July 1, 1987, Beck was promoted to lieutenant commander.
 In 1987, Beck became the first member of his graduating class to command a ship, the hydrofoil gunboat USS Pegasus, which was commissioned to interdict drug runners from American shores.
-Under Beck’s command, Pegasus earned the Battle Efficiency Award and was nominated for the navy’s Arleigh Burke Award for most improved ship in the Atlantic Fleet.
+Under Beck’s command, Pegasus earned the Battle Efficiency Award and was nominated for the Navy’s Arleigh Burke Award for most improved ship in the Atlantic Fleet.
 Beck was promoted to commander on September 1, 1992.
 After completing his duty on Pegasus, Beck was assigned to the Pentagon as an adviser on the staff of the Chief of Naval Operations.
 In 1992, Beck was selected to be adviser for strategic planning at the U.S. Naval Academy.
 He facilitated the creation of the first-ever strategic plan for the Naval Academy, assisted in establishing the Faculty Senate, and helped develop a principle-based leadership curriculum for midshipmen at Annapolis.

-In 1997, Commander Beck retired from the navy after 20 years.
+In 1997, Commander Beck retired from the U.S. Navy after 20 years.
 He pursued his passion for education and taught history and government at the Fay School in Southborough, Massachusetts.
-In 1999, he became the school’s director of development and in 2001 became the assistant head of school and director of external affairs and strategic planning.
+In 1999, he became the school’s director of development and in 2001 he became the assistant head of school and director of external affairs and strategic planning.
 In 2007, Beck became head of school at the Dunn School in Los Olivos, California.

 U.S. Navy Photo